rjdecastro/NCAE-Networking-and-Services/README.md

    	... -f [file location]

-To securely copy a private or public from a host:
+To securely copy a private or public from a host and onto the client:

 	scp [your-user-on-remote-host-machine]@[host-ip]:[key-from-location] [desired-key-to-location]
  (e.g. "scp username@10.10.10.10:/home/user/path/copying/from/on-remote-host /home/user/path/copying/to/on-client)

 *Permissions remote-side must be correct for this to work!

-This is for copying a key from the host and onto the client
+To ssh without a password, meaning to use the private key to authenticate instead:

 	ssh -i [private-key-file-path] [user]@[host-ip]

-This means to ssh without a password, meaning to use the private key to authenticate instead
+To take a key generated on the client and install it onto the server remotely:

  	ssh-copy-id [-i [install]] [key-file-location] [user@host-ip destination]

-Take a key generated on the client and install it onto the server

-Known_hosts is important for fingerprints and re-establishing a connection that was previously made.
+*Known_hosts is important for fingerprints and re-establishing a connection that was previously made.

 Note: